GTS08/Data-Visualization-Project/README.md

 ## Procedure
 Download and store the necessary files from the website using python and the BeautifulSoup library.
 Then, extract only the necessary data from these files to a sqllite database.
 From there, load the data to dataframes, calculate the results and extract them to csv files using the pandas library.
 Finally, extract the diagrams using the matplotlib library.

-- **Note**: Before running the main.py, delete tourist.db file in order to avoid errors due to duplicate entries.
+- **Note**: Before running the main.py, delete tourism.db file in order to avoid errors due to duplicate entries.